Overview

 Updates (10 Pts)

-There will be 10 points awarded for submitting your updated Design Document to match your finished project.
+Your updates will be graded out of 10 points.
+You must submit your updated Design Document to match your finished project.

 Functionality (40 Pts)